 Information that characterizes another information resource, especially for purposes of documenting, describing, preserving or managing that resource.

-For example, in the information sciences we are design metadata for document retrieval and document discovery.
+For example, in the information sciences we design metadata primarily for document retrieval and discovery.

 Information that characterizes another information resource, especially for purposes of documenting, describing, preserving or managing that resource.